derheyne/derheyne/README.md

 - 👯 I’m looking to collaborate with you (yes you!*) on my next side project.

 - 👔 Am normally a very well dressed person.
 Except when you meet me around the home office.
-Then I might be homeless too.
+Then I could be homeless too.

 - ⚡ **Fun fact** I think this profiles' whole purpose is to serve as a large enough buffer so no one will notice my lack of open-source projects.